richardhuskey/asteroid_impact/src/doc/output-trigger.rst

 ``"common_status_value_hex"``
     The "inactive" value to wait for for the output register to while not outputting anything.
 ``"trigger_frames"``
     The number of 1/60s frames to hold the paralel port pins active.
-10 would be about 160 milliseconds.
+10 would be about 160 milliseconds, 3 would be about 48ms.

 The hex value shown in the ``"parallel_trigger_hex_values_by_event"`` dictionary are what the output data pins would be set to if the one event happened on its own.
 For example, ``"step_begin": "0x11"`` would set D0 and D4 high (5v) and the other D pins low to notify of a step starting.
 By changing the trigger active value here, and the ``"parallel_options"``  ``"common_data_value_hex"`` you can configure your output to be either active-high or active low or even a mix of the two.